timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-5.md

 ## Other notable changes

-- The blog posts directory has been updated from `src/content/blog/` to `src/data/blog/`.
+- The blog presentations directory has been updated from `src/content/blog/` to `src/data/blog/`.
 - Conllection definitions file (`src/content/config.ts`) is now replaced with `src/content.config.ts`.
 - Various dependencies have been upgraded for improved performance and security.
 - Removed `IBM Plex Mono` font and switched to the default system mono font.